-Regarding activity data, data was collected by a well-trained team of 5 forestry engineers who worked for 4.4 months on the data collection.
+Regarding activity data, data was collected by a well-trained team of 5 forestry engineers who worked for 200 days on the data collection.
 QC/QA procedures were in place in order to ensure the consistent collection and transfer of data.

-The consistency of the information of the emission factors and activity data are guaranteed by the guidelines, which provides procedures to collect the data.
+The consistency of the information of the emission factors and activity data are guaranteed by the guidelines2, which provides procedures to collect the data.
 It also enforced by the supervision and QA/QC) and external audit.